 As all new parents know, crying and fussiness is just a fact of having a newborn.
 Hunger, sleepiness, and overstimulation to a new and exciting outside world all contribute to your baby's normal urge to cry in order to be comforted and get their needs met.
 But what about when your baby cries uncontrollably for hours and nothing you seem to do helps?
 It can be overwhelming and make you feel helpless as a parent.

 If this is your experience, it's time to consult your pediatrician for help.
 They will have the best tips, but it's likely they may have you switch formulas to see if that might help.
 Colicky babies or ones showing discomfort after they eat may need a gentler formula designed with these special needs in mind.
+For babies that need dairy free formula, check out this article!

 Here are our two best formulas for babies with sensitive stomachs: